rcmdnk/vim_emu/README.md

 ## Installation

-### Use Beta version of KeyRemap4Macbook (from 8.3.7)
+### Stable version is available in KeyRemap4Macbook as default (from 8.3.7)
-Now vim_emu was included in Beta version of KeyRemap4MacBook!
+Now vim_emu was included in KeyRemap4MacBook from 8.3.7.
-To use Beta version follow [this instruction](https://github.com/tekezo/Files/blob/master/KeyRemap4MacBook/image/upgrade-to-the-latest-beta-version.png).
+If you use previous version,
+please update KeyRemap4MacBook or install files directly as below.
+If you are up-to-date at stable release but it is before 8.3.7, please try to check Beta version: follow [this instruction](https://github.com/tekezo/Files/blob/master/KeyRemap4MacBook/image/upgrade-to-the-latest-beta-version.png).

 ### Install the latest vim_emu
 There could be some updates not included in KeyRemap4MacBook, yet.